capytaine/capytaine/docs/developer_manual/installation.rst

 Previous versions of this documentation recommended the use of Conda_ (or Mamba_) to develop Capytaine.
 This is not really necessary on Linux, where it might be simpler and faster to use a PyPI-based workflow.
-Conda might nonetheless be useful on Windows in order to install development tools such as `git`, `make` or `gfortran`.
+Conda might nonetheless be useful on Windows in order to install development tools such as `git`, `just` or `gfortran`.

 .. _Conda: https://conda.io
 .. _Mamba: https://mamba.readthedocs.io/en/latest/